Paul-Jarschke/Bachelor-Thesis/README.md

 # Bachelor-Thesis
-This repository contains 4 differtn jupyter-notebook files.
-Each one cointains functions for data simulation and represents a different regression model.
+This repository contains 4 different jupyter-notebook files.
+Each one contains functions for data simulation and represents a different regression model.
+The written Thesis is included as a pdf file.